-However, you may want to be more specific about your goal or even add some type of twist to it to make it “yours.”
-From a research perspective, if you find way too much information you’ll need to refine your search parameters (which, again, is easier to accomplish when you have a specific goal in mind).
+From a research perspective, if you find way too much information you’ll need to refine your search parameters.
+This, again, is easier to accomplish when you have a specific goal in mind.

 Regardless, at some point you just need to say enough is enough and move on to the next step.
 Otherwise, you’ll never get on with your goal.

 Gathering information is easy thanks to the internet.
 You obviously need to be wary of the sources.
 However, if you exhibit any kind of rational thought this shouldn’t be challenging.

 In addition to performing online searches, I recommend seeking out and interviewing those who have gone before you with regard to your goal.
 First-hand accounts are invaluable and probably far more relevant than general sources.